Andalgalá

 Andalgalá was founded as a fort on 12 July 1658, and only became a city in 1952.
 Its name is of Quechua origin and means either "Lord of the Hare" or "Lord of the High Mountain".

 Climate

-According to the Köppen Climate Classification system, Andalgalá has a semi-arid climate, abbreviated "BSk" on climate maps.
+According to the Köppen Climate Classification system, Andalgalá has a hot arid climate, abbreviated BWh on climate maps, although it is only 0.3 C-change hotter than the threshold that would categorize it as a cool arid climate, and only a little too dry to qualify as a semi-arid climate.
 Precipitation is mainly concentrated from November to March with 80% of the annual precipitation occurring in these months.